PostHog/posthog.com/contents/docs/apps/user-interview.md

 After installing the app, you'll need to create a feature flag starting with `interview-` and then add the feature flag name and booking link to the app config.

 - Name
-  - By default any feature flag starting with `interview-` will trigger the popup.
+  - By default, any feature flag starting with `interview-` will trigger the popup.
 You can change this by adding the name of the feature flag to the app config.
 - Payload
   - Add your booking link as a JSON payload as follows: